hazelweakly/hazelweakly.me/src/blog/redefining-observability.md

 I hate it.
 I think it's a phrase that causes a lot more harm than good because it's quoted so often out of context and used frequently as a cudgel by leadership to force top down consensus when it was originally intended to be a reminder to leaders to trust the people you hired.

-That said, if you take the concept of trusting those you work with, and you throw away the oppositional and aggressive framing its buried in, you get something really cool: trust the questions people ask and utilize the answers they learn.
+That said, if you take the concept of trusting those you work with, and you throw away the oppositional and aggressive framing its buried in, you get something really cool: trust the questions people ask and utilise the answers they learn.

 Get rid of "disagree and commit" and lean into "ask meaningful questions, get useful answers, and act on what you learn."
 As a leader, it's your job to help enable as many answers as possible to be meaningful to the business.